bensu/basic-om-tut/Basic-Tutorial.md

       (dom/li nil (display-name contact)))))
 ```

 Now save the file and reload the browser.
-You'll see a blank page and
+You'll see no changes and
 some errors in the the browser console or in the same screen (look for
-the yellow message in the bottom) to see what happened:
+the yellow message in the bottom).
+Figwheel refuses to load code that
+has warnings.
+Go to the console:

 ```
 WARNING: Use of undeclared Var om-tut.core/contact-view at line 24 src/om_tut/core.cljs